 PhD, Korean Linguistics, University of Hawaii; MA, Second Language Studies, University of Hawaii

 Mi Yung Park is a Lecturer in Korean at the University of Auckland.
 She received her PhD (2014) from the University of Hawaii and joined the University of Auckland in February 2014.

 Research | Current

-My primary research interests include language and identity, social interaction, and multilingualism.
+I am interested in topics for postgraduate supervision related to sociolinguistics, language and identity, heritage language education, and multilingualism.
 I use qualitative research methods combined with ethnographic and discourse analytic approaches in order to shed light on the relationship between language learning and identity in the context of migration.
 I am currently working on two research projects funded by the University of Auckland and Academy of Korean Studies:

-- (forthcoming).
+- (in press).
 Gender ideologies and Korean language learning: Experiences of rural marriage-migrants in South Korea.
 In K. Horner and J. Dailey-O’Cain (Eds.), Multilingualism and (Im)mobilities.
 Multilingual Matters.

 Teaching | Current

 KOREAN 111 Korean for Beginners 2

 Academy of Korean Studies Research Grant 2017 ($9,000): Language Use and Identity Construction of Mixed-Heritage Children in South Korea